The Chart for Oil States International Inc. (OIS) Is Flashing Mixed Signals

-Oil States International Inc. (NYSE:OIS) went up by 2.73% from its latest closing price compared to the recent 1-year high of $9.49.
-The company’s stock price has collected -5.33% of loss in the last five trading sessions.
-Press Release reported on 10/19/21 that Oil States Announces Third Quarter 2021 Earnings Conference Call
+Oil States International Inc. (NYSE:OIS) went up by 6.84% from its latest closing price compared to the recent 1-year high of $9.49.
+The company’s stock price has collected 5.47% of gains in the last five trading sessions.
+Press Release reported on 11/01/21 that Oil States Announces Third Quarter 2021 Results of Operations

 Is It Worth Investing in Oil States International Inc. (NYSE :OIS) Right Now?